Docs / Reference

 • Saving user content.
 No backend persistence for visitor edits; everything is LoroDoc in memory + localStorage for the active demo’s snapshot.

 • Authentication.
-The agent token in the agent demo is a hard-coded scoped Biscuit baked into the build with no real privileges.
+The agent token in the mock-agents feature is a hard-coded scoped Biscuit baked into the build with no real privileges.

 • Sync to a real Durable Object.
-The Playground runs the client + the agent runtime; sync is in-process between two LoroDoc peers in the same tab.
+The Playground runs the client + the mock agent runtime; sync is in-process between LoroDoc peers in the same tab.

 Deployment shape